-Education is an important aspect in our community’s quality of life.
-Our vision for a successful future establishes an education system that is challenging and distinct enough to hearten the highest levels of student achievement, and provides enduring learning opportunities.
+Education is an important aspect of our community’s quality of life.
+Our vision for a successful future establishes an education system that is challenging and distinct enough to hearten the highest levels of student achievement and provides enduring learning opportunities.

 Nevada County schools rank among the highest in the State as reported by the California Department of Education.
 A number of our schools have been recognized as National Blue Ribbon schools by the President and as Distinguished Schools by the Governor for academic excellence.
 The County boasts the greatest number of charter schools per capita in California.
 Charters, in addition to other special academic specialty schools, offer a variety of learning environments for our young people.

 Grass Valley is home to the Nevada County Campus of Sierra College.
 Sierra College offers a broad selection of Associate Degree and Certificate programs.
 The College has agreements with 11 top Universities throughout California, allowing students guaranteed admission to transfer as juniors.
 The 105-acre campus Nevada County Campus was built in 1996 serves over 3,500 students.

 In August 2006, Sierra College opened its doors to the Ghidotti Early College High School.
 Named for the Ghidotti family of Nevada County, a start-up grant of $400,000 was provided by the Foundation for California Community Colleges through the Bill and Melinda Gates Foundation.
 In its first year, 30 students participated in the rigorous accelerated program which blends high school and college classes.

 The Nevada County Campus hosts the Robotic Observatory built in 2004.
 Its telescope is controlled by an on-site computer to provide tracking of planetary movements, which can be downloaded on the Internet to provide students and the public with a bird’s-eye view of the sky.